jsga/GlobCover_maps_squirrel/README.md

 > If a squirrel had to go from the north of Spain to the south, touching the ground as little as posisble: which way would it follow?

 The answer is not trivial.

+# The history

+The legend says that Spain was once so thickly-forested that a squirrel could cross the peninsula hopping from tree to tree.
+Even though we all learned this at school as a ground truth, it seems that, in fact, this was just a [legend](https://copepodo.wordpress.com/2009/05/11/la-espana-de-la-ardilla-y-la-espana-del-conejo/).
+Spain was in fact "land of rabbits", as the Romans used to call it.

+Much [has been](https://www.facebook.com/Una-ardilla-podr%C3%ADa-cruzar-Espa%C3%B1a-saltando-de-gilipollas-en-gilipollas-185947181436539/) said about that squirrel, but none have prooved it analytically.
+Here you have found the asnwer!

 # The procedure